On the Lagrangian fillability of almost positive links: Introduction

 In \cite{Hayden-Sabloff}, Hayden and Sabloff studied positive knots in the light of contact and symplectic topology.
-In particular, they considered Lagrangian fillings of links in the symplectization of the standard contact $3$-manifold $(\mathbf{R}^{3}, \xi _{std})$ and showed the following.
-For the definition of Lagrangian fillings, see Section~\ref{sec:concordance}. \begin{thm}[{\cite[Theorem 1.1]{Hayden-Sabloff}}] All positive links are exact Lagrangian fillable. \end{thm} Naturally, we can conjecture the following. \begin{conj} All almost positive links are exact Lagrangian fillable. \end{conj} Here, we recall Hayden and Sabloff's observation on Lagrangian fillability \cite{Hayden-Sabloff}.
+In particular, they considered Lagrangian fillings of links in the symplectisation of the standard contact $3$-manifold $(\mathbf{R}^{3}, \xi _{std})$ and showed the following.
+For the definition of Lagrangian fillings, see Section~\ref{sec:concordance}. \begin{thm}[{\cite[Theorem 1.1]{Hayden-Sabloff}}] All positive links are exact Lagrangian fillable. \end{thm} Naturally, we can consider the following question. \begin{question} Is any almost positive link exact Lagrangian fillable? \end{question} Here, we recall Hayden and Sabloff's observation on Lagrangian fillability \cite{Hayden-Sabloff}.
 By the results of Eliashberg \cite{Eliashberg1}, a Lagrangian fillable knot is isotopic to a transverse knot with a symplectic filling.
 By the work of Boileau and Orevkov \cite{Boileau-Orevkov}, we see that such a knot is quasipositive.
-Moreover, a Lagrangian filling of a Legendrian knot induces a $2$-graded ruling of the knot.
-(For example, by Ekholm \cite{Ekholm1}, and Ekholm, Honda and K{\'a}lm{\'a}n \cite{Ekholm-Honda-Kalman}, an exact Lagrangian filling induces an (ungraded) augmentation.
+Moreover, an exact Lagrangian filling of a Legendrian knot induces a $2$-graded normal ruling of the knot.
+(In fact, by Ekholm \cite{Ekholm1}, and Ekholm, Honda and K{\'a}lm{\'a}n \cite{Ekholm-Honda-Kalman}, an exact Lagrangian filling induces an (ungraded) augmentation.
 Because our Lagrangian fillings are oriented, such augmentations are $2$-graded (see \cite[Remark~2.3]{Cronwell-Ng-Sivek}).
-By Fuchs and Ishkhanov \cite{Fuchs-Ishkhanov} and Sabloff \cite{Sabloff1}, it is shown that the existence of a $2$-graded augmentation is equivalent to that of a $2$-graded ruling.)
+By Fuchs and Ishkhanov \cite{Fuchs-Ishkhanov} and Sabloff \cite{Sabloff1}, it is shown that the existence of a $2$-graded augmentation is equivalent to that of a $2$-graded normal ruling.)
 By Rutherford's work \cite{Rutherford1}, for such a Legendrian knot, the HOMFLYPT bound on the maximal Thurston-Bennequin number is sharp, that is, $\operatorname{TB}(K)=-\max\operatorname{deg}_{v}P_{K}(v, z)-1$, where $\operatorname{TB}(K)$ is the maximal Thurston-Bennequin number of $K$ and $P_{K}(v, z)$ is the HOMFLYPT polynomial of $K$.
 In \cite{Hayden-Sabloff}, Hayden and Sabloff conjectured the following. \begin{conj}[{\cite[Conjecture 1.3]{Hayden-Sabloff}}] A knot is exact Lagrangian fillable if and only if it is quasipositive and the HOMFLYPT bound on the maximal Thurston-Bennequin number of $K$ is sharp. \end{conj} On the other hand, the following are known: \begin{itemize} \item if $K$ is Lagrangian fillable, then $\operatorname{TB}(K)=2g_4(K)-1$, where $g_{4}(K)$ is the $4$-ball genus of $K$.
-Moreover $g_4(K)$ is equal to the genus of its Lagrangian filling \cite{Chantraine}, \item $tb(\Lambda)+|r(\Lambda)|\leq 2g_{4}(K)-1\leq 2g_3(K)-1$, where $\Lambda$ is a Legendrian representative of $K$, $g_3(K)$ is the genus of $K$ and $r(\Lambda)$ is the rotation number of $\Lambda$ \cite{Bennequin, Rudolph}, \item $tb(\Lambda)+|r(\Lambda)|\leq 2\tau(K)-1$, where $\tau(K)$ is the Ozsv{\'a}th-Szab{\'o} invariant of $K$ \cite{Plamenevskaya}, \item $tb(\Lambda)+|r(\Lambda)|\leq s(K)-1 $, where $s(K)$ is the Rasmussen invariant of $K$ \cite{Plamenevskaya2, Shumakovitch}, \item $tb(\Lambda)+|r(\Lambda)|\leq -\max \operatorname{deg}_{v} P_{K}(v,z)-1$ \cite{Frank-Williams, Morton1} (see also \cite{Fuchs-Tabachnikov}). \end{itemize} It is well known that if $K$ is quasipositive, $s(K), 2\tau(K)= 2g_4(K)$.
-Hence, we obtain the following. \begin{cor} If a knot $K$ is Lagrangian fillable, then $K$ is quasipositive and satisfies
+Moreover $g_4(K)$ is equal to the genus of its Lagrangian filling \cite{Chantraine}, \item $tb(\Lambda)+|r(\Lambda)|\leq 2g_{4}(K)-1\leq 2g_3(K)-1$, where $\Lambda$ is a Legendrian representative of $K$, $g_3(K)$ is the genus of $K$, $tb(\Lambda )$ is the Thurston-Bennequin number and $r(\Lambda)$ is the rotation number of $\Lambda$ \cite{Bennequin, Rudolph}, \item $tb(\Lambda)+|r(\Lambda)|\leq 2\tau(K)-1$, where $\tau(K)$ is the Ozsv{\'a}th-Szab{\'o} invariant of $K$ \cite{Plamenevskaya}, \item $tb(\Lambda)+|r(\Lambda)|\leq s(K)-1 $, where $s(K)$ is the Rasmussen invariant of $K$ \cite{Plamenevskaya2, Shumakovitch}, \item $tb(\Lambda)+|r(\Lambda)|\leq -\max \operatorname{deg}_{v} P_{K}(v,z)-1$ \cite{Frank-Williams, Morton1} (see also \cite{Fuchs-Tabachnikov}). \end{itemize} It is well known that if $K$ is quasipositive, we see that $s(K)$ and $2\tau(K)$ are equal to $2g_4(K)$ (\cite{Shumakovitch} for $s$ and \cite{Plamenevskaya} for $\tau$).
+Hence, we obtain the following. \begin{cor} If a knot $K$ is exact Lagrangian fillable, then $K$ is quasipositive and satisfies